Restructuring and insolvency in Norway: overview

 To compare answers across multiple jurisdictions, visit the Restructuring and insolvency Country Q&A tool.

-Common forms of security.
+Common forms of security and formalities.
 Security interests over immovable property are created by a mortgage.

 Security over immovable property must be registered against the relevant property in the Norwegian Land Register (Grunnboka), which is a centralised land registry for all land in Norway.